Judging panel chairs

 Senior Policy Officer, Local Government NSW

-Chief Executive Officer, Future Business Generation and Founder of Climate Girl
+Consultant - EY, Non-Executive Director - Future Business Generation and Founder – Climate Girl

-Parrys is an entrepreneur, director, international public speaker and four-time Australian representative to the United Nations Environment Programme.
+Parrys is a consultant, entrepreneur, director, international public speaker and four-time Australian representative to the United Nations Environment Programme.

-She founded her first business, Climate Girl, at the age of 14 and since then has educated thousands of young people and business leaders about the importance of sustainability and social entrepreneurship.
+She founded her first business, Climate Girl, at the age of 14 and since then has educated thousands of citizens from the classroom to the boardroom about the importance of sustainability and social entrepreneurship.

-Will is a multi-disciplinary expert in renewable energy generation.
+Will advises Government, private sector operators, large energy consumers and investor clients on clean energy and decarbonisation strategies and projects.
+Prior to joining Deloitte, Will launched the renewable energy business SunSHIFT, a winner of the Green Globe Award for Environmental Innovation in 2015.
 He has a PhD from Cambridge University and has worked for Arup, the UK Government’s Department of Energy & Climate Change, Bloomberg New Energy Finance and the start-up firm Azuri Technologies.

 Principal National Adviser, Public Policy, The Australian Industry Group